-1. Campaigning: For metallurgical reasons, there may be certain ore type(s) that can cause process difficulties if mixed in with other ores.
-Therefore the problematic ore(s) might be stockpiled until sufficient inventory is built up until it makes sense to process that ore (i.e. campaign) through the mill.
-Such stockpiles will only grow as large as the operator allows them to, before processing the material and eliminating the stockpile.
-Be aware that if the mine operations are still delivering different ore types to the crusher area, then those ores may need to be stockpiled during the campaigning period.
-More different ore types may mean more stockpiles.
+1. Campaigning: For metallurgical reasons if there are some ore types that can cause process difficulties if mixed with other ores.
+The problematic ore might be stockpiled until sufficient inventory allows one to process that ore (i.e. campaign) through the mill.
+Such stockpiles will only grow as large as the operator allows them to grow.
+At any time the operator can process the material and deplete the stockpile.
+Be aware that mining operations might still be mining other ore types, then those ores may need to be stockpiled during the campaigning.
+That means even more ore stockpiles at site.

 2. Grade Optimization: This stockpiling approach is used in situations where the mine delivers more ore than is required by the plant, thereby allowing the best grades to be processed directly while lower grades are stockpiled for a future date.
 Possibly one or more grade stockpiles may be used, for example a low grade and a medium-low grade stockpile.
 Such stockpiles may not get processed for years, possibly until the mine is depleted or until the mined grades are lower than those in the stockpile.
 Such stockpiles can grow to enormous size if accumulated over many years.
 Oxidation and processability may be a concern with long term stockpiles.